cmusatyalab/PyEdgeSim/README.md

 `./simulation_setup.py`

 This script will walk you through several steps.
+Each step is as automated as possible so user interaction is minimized.
 If any step fails, you can usually restart from that point forward by skipping the steps you have already completed.
 The steps are:

-1. Set up the AdvantEDGE runtime environment per the directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/env-runtime).
+1. Set up the AdvantEDGE runtime environment.
 This step installs and configures Kubernetes, Helm and AdvantEDGE.
+It is an automation of directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/env-runtime).
-2. Set up the AdvantEDGE build environment per the directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/env-dev) and [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/mgmt-workflow).
+2. Set up the AdvantEDGE build environment.
 This step installs and configures go, nodejs with nvm & npm,  ESLint, GolangCI-Lint, meepctl and the meep microservices.
+It is an automation of the directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/env-dev) and [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/mgmt-workflow).
-3. Deploy AdvantEDGE per the directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/mgmt-workflow).
+3. Deploy AdvantEDGE.
 This step deploys the meep dependencies services then dockerizes and deploys the meep core services.
+It is an automation of the directions [here](https://github.com/InterDigitalInc/AdvantEDGE/wiki/mgmt-workflow).

 At this point, AdvantEDGE should be running.
 You can check this by running `k9s` or opening a browser window to `127.0.0.1`.
 If you start a new bash shell, your `.bashrc` should be configured for `kubectl`, `meepctl`, `go`, `npm` and `nvm`.
 To verify, run: